SHITIANYU-hue/SUMO-changing-lane-agent/README.md

  License EPL-2.0: Eclipse Public License Version 2 <https://eclipse.org/legal/epl-v20.html>
  Use --help to get the list of options.

+Remember to install gym-sumo, go to gym_sumo and run pip install -e .

 ## others
 main.py to train model